Jammy2211/PyAutoGalaxy/docs/overview/overview_3_modeling.rst

 *log_likelihood*.

-Of course, when observe an image of a galaxy, we have no idea what combination of ``LightProfile``'s will produce a model-image that looks like the strong lens we observed:
+Of course, when observe an image of a galaxy, we have no idea what combination of ``LightProfile``'s will produce a model-image that looks like the galaxy we observed:

 .. image:: https://raw.githubusercontent.com/Jammy2211/PyAutoGalaxy/master/docs/overview/images/fitting/image.png
   :width: 400